wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-compliance-for-microsoft-teams/includes/07-create-information-barrier-policy.md

 - **No address book policies**: Make sure no Exchange address book policies are in place.

-- **PowerShell with the Security &amp; Compliance Center module**: Information barriers can be configured using PowerShell and connecting the Security and Compliance center module to your Microsoft 365 tenant.
+- **PowerShell with the Security &amp; Compliance module**: Information barriers can be configured using PowerShell and connecting the Security and Compliance module to your Microsoft 365 tenant.

 - **Admin consent for information barriers in Microsoft Teams**: Use the following procedure to enable information barrier policies to work as expected in Microsoft Teams.